Pancho Segura: Playing style

-He had extremely fast footwork and a devastating two-handed forehand that his frequent adversary and tennis promoter Jack Kramer once called the greatest single shot ever produced in tennis.
+He had fast footwork and a two-handed forehand that his frequent adversary and tennis promoter Jack Kramer once called the greatest single shot ever produced in tennis.

 Ellsworth Vines gives an analysis of Segura's unusual playing style in his book Tennis: Myth and Method (1978): Two-handed forehand is most outstanding stroke in game's history; unbeatable unless opponent could avoid it.
 Improved as a professional by taking advantage of volleying ability he rarely used as an amateur.
 Backhand also better later in career.
 Returns serve brilliantly, particularly off right side where quicksilver moves give him unusual positioning talent.
 Serve only average for his class of player but well placed, as is overhead.
 Very deft volleyer, particularly off forehand.
 Lob and dropshot unsurpassed.
 Superb passing shots, change of pace, and absolute consistency make him greatest "little man" to ever play the game.

 Kramer and Hoad regarded Segura's two-handed forehand as the greatest single tennis stroke that they had ever faced.